urob/adv360-demo-config/readme.md

 ## User config

 Finally, I have moved the board definition files from the user repo to the ZMK branch, and added a few tweaks to the keymap.
+I also added a "mouse" layer to provide an example for how to configure mouse movements and mouse keys.